py-lama/pylogs/scripts/README.md

 logger = get_logger('your_module')
 ```

+### Integrated Components

+The following PyLama ecosystem components have been integrated with PyLogs:

+1. **APILama**: REST API gateway for the PyLama ecosystem
+2. **PyBox**: Sandbox environment for executing code
+3. **PyLLM**: LLM service for code generation
+4. **PyLama**: Core component for the PyLama ecosystem
+5. **ShellLama**: Shell command execution service
+6. **WebLama**: Web interface for the PyLama ecosystem

+You can check the integration status of each component using the `--report-only` flag as described above.

 ### Benefits of Using PyLogs

 1. **Early Environment Loading**: PyLogs loads environment variables from `.env` files before any other libraries, preventing issues with incorrect configuration.